QuentinRa/blog.quentinra.dev/maths/r/rmd.md

 ## Rmd file

-A `.Rmd` file may looks like this.
+A `.Rmd` file may look like this, while I included some syntax you may use.

 <pre><code class="language-md"
 >---